Finding Life’s Purpose After Catastrophic Injury

 Stephanie Decker has literally taken the worst storm of her life and turned it into her life’s purpose.

-The Law Offices of Edward A. Smith salutes Stephanie Decker’s mental toughness in finding the courage to not only walk again, but to pursue all sorts of sports related activities and help others in similar situations do the same.
+The Edward A Smith Law Offices salutes Stephanie Decker’s mental toughness in finding the courage to not only walk again, but to pursue all sorts of sports related activities and help others in similar situations do the same.

 She has found her life’s purpose after sustaining a catastrophic, double-amputation injury.